 Racing skills are honed through daily practices and the CBI weekly racing series.
 The team competes in regattas at sailing centers throughout the area.
 The race team works as a group to fund-raise to help offset the cost of travel regattas and improve equipment.
 They also participate in weekly maintenance projects to keep equipment ship-shape and fast.
 Race team members must have their Laser and 420 rating or have prior experience racing in a different program.

-If your junior sailor is new to CBI but has prior racing experience, and they would like to join the race team, please contact the Race Coach, Niko Kotsatos at [email protected].
+If your junior sailor is new to CBI but has prior racing experience, and they would like to join the race team, please contact the Junior Program co-Director, Niko Kotsatos at [email protected].

 Please see calendar below for practice, race and regatta schedule:

 Racing at CBI falls broadly into four categories: